pulp/pulp/docs/sphinx/user-guide/introduction.rst

 What Pulp Can Do
 ----------------

 * Pull in content from existing repositories to the Pulp server.
-Do it manually one-time-only or on a recurring schedule.
+Do it manually or on a recurring schedule.
 * Upload new content to the Pulp server.
 * Mix and match uploaded and imported content to create new repositories, then publish and host them with Pulp.
 * Publish your content as a web-based repository, to a series of ISOs, or in any other way that meets your needs.
+* Push content out to consumer machines, and track what each consumer has installed.

 Plugins
 -------